Code of Business Conduct and Ethics

 POLICIES AND PROCEDURES

 The Company’s Related Party Transactions (RPT) policy was revised, approved and was in effect in December 2014.
-It was further improved and strengthen on June 24, 2016.
+It was further improved and strengthened on June 24, 2016.

 It is the policy of Ayala Corporation that related party transactions between the Corporation and related parties shall be subject to review and approval to ensure that they are at arm’s length, the terms are fair, and they will inure to the best interest of the Corporation and its shareholders.